How to end a tenancy before you move in

 This includes tenancy agreements signed in person, by post or online.

 There is no ‘cooling off’ period for tenancies.

-You will usually be liable for rent from the day the tenancy starts, even if you aren’t living in the property.
+You are usually liable for rent from the day the tenancy starts even if you are not living in the property.

-What to do if you can’t move in
+What to do if you cannot move in

 You can try and negotiate with your landlord to end the tenancy before it begins.

 Your landlord may consider agreeing to end the tenancy if you have a good reason.
 For example:

 you will not be able to afford the rent

 you are no longer going to university in the area

 You'll be liable for rent until your tenancy ends if your landlord does not agree.